 CRARF has two submission deadlines each year: January 1 and September 1.
 Research proposals received after these dates are evaluated in the next review cycle.
 Applicants can expect a decision within 4-6 weeks.

 - Eligibility of the applicant as an ABC member

 - Scholarly contribution to the field of Business Communication

 - Feasibility of research completion within the one-year time frame

 - Justification for the budgeted items requested

-CRARF proposals are presented to the CRARF Committee, who conduct blind reviews using the selection criteria to assess the merits of proposals and who report their recommendations to the C.R.
+CRARF proposals are presented to the CRARF Committee, who conduct blind reviews using the selection criteria to assess the merits of proposals.
+The CRARF Committee Chair then reports Committee recommendations to the C.R.
 Anderson Foundation Board.
-Using Committee recommendations the Board determines which proposals to fund.
-CRARF applicants receive decision letters from the CRARF Committee Chair.
+Using Committee recommendations, the Board determines which proposals to fund.
+CRARF applicants typically receive decision letters from the CRARF Committee Chair within 4-to-6 weeks.
 Recipients of CRARF support are issued funds from the C.R.
 Anderson Foundation ABC Headquarters.

 Members of ABC’s CRARF Committee and the C. R. Anderson Foundation Board are not allowed to apply for funds when they hold these positions.

 - Present their funded research at an annual or regional ABC conference in one of the first two years following the allocation of the funds.
 ABC will waive the recipient’s registration fee for the first ABC conference at which this research is presented.